-A pilot study, commissioned by Breast Cancer UK, found that five out of five face creams contain endocrine disrupting chemicals (EDCs) which have oestrogenic activity, and so may be capable of mimicking natural oestrogen in our bodies
+A study found that five out of five face creams contain endocrine disrupting chemicals which may be capable of mimicking our bodies' natural oestrogen

 The research did not identify which of the chemicals were responsible for the oestrogenic activity, but it is likely to be a result of several.
 Chemical analysis of the extracts, using gas chromatography and mass spectrometry, revealed the presence of numerous EDCs, some of them not included on the ingredient list.

 Professor Ana Soto of Tufts University School of Medicine who led the research project explains why the findings are concerning: "This finding is disturbing because all exposures matter.
 Each small exposure adds to the other exposures and to the oestrogen's our bodies produce, the same way that pennies add up to pounds.

 “This is significant because the lifetime risk of one woman to be diagnosed with breast cancer was 1:22 in our mothers’ generation, and it is now 1:8 or 1:7 in countries of the first world.
 This increase occurred too rapidly to be attributed to our genes.
 It must be due, instead, to changes in our environment.
 The introduction of chemicals endowed with hormonal activity is a new phenomenon that could explain the increase."

 Commenting on the findings, Lynn Ladbrook, CEO at Breast Cancer UK, said: “This research raises important questions about the potential long-term health effects of using the many and varied cosmetics, creams and potions many of us use on a daily basis.